EAST4010 – Research Methodology in East Asian Studies

 - Translation of any kind of sources in the language of specialization, for instance parts of a movie, a TV show, blog discussions, speeches, etc.

 The supervisor should be consulted regarding the specific length and scope of the sources used in part 2.

 You must pass both parts in order to pass the exam.

-The portfolio has to be submitted in Fronter within the given deadlines.
+The portfolio has to be submitted in Inspera within the given deadline.

 Use of sources and citation

 Language of examination